 Baia del Silenzio (Bay of Silence) is a wonderful public beach located right in the historical center of Sestri Levante.
 Enclosed by old colorful buildings, Baia del Silenzio is considered one of the most beautiful beaches in Italy.
 The beach is small, about 300 meters long and about 20 meters wide, and there you will not find showers, toilets, or where to rent sun beds and umbrellas.
 Furthermore, the beach does not offer the possibility of doing water sports, you can not rent pedal boats or kayaks, and it doesn’t have lifeguards.
 However, with its crystal clear waters and soft golden sand, the Bay of Silence is one of the most evocative beaches of the entire Ligurian Riviera.
 Early in the morning, at sunrise, but especially in the evening, when the sun sets, the beach acquires magical connotations.
 After all the people have gone, the lanscape becomes mystical in the orange light of the evening.
 Ripples form on the water’s surface, the boats swing slowly offshore, and the peace sets over the bay.
 HOW TO GET THERE Baia del Silenzio is located about 1.2 kilometers away from the Sestri Levante train station.
 The closest bus station is in Piazza Read more [...]

 Isola Bella (Isula Bedda, in Sicilian dialect, and Beautiful Island, in English) is a small island located near the beach with the same name, in the Ionian Sea, in Taormina.
 Sometimes, when the tide is low, Isola Bella connects to the beach through a narrow sandy strip, becoming a peninsula.
 The beach in front of the island is also beautiful, but is made of pebbles and the sea floor is rocky, making it uncomfortable for some people.
 The beach is free, but the entrance to the Isola Bella Nature Reserve costs 4 euros.
-The island can be visited every day, except Monday, starting with 9.00 am.
 SHORT HISTORY The island was donated in 1806 by Ferdinand I of Bourbon to Pancrazio Ciprioti, Mayor of Taormina.
 In 1890, it was purchased by Florence Trevelyan, who built a small house on the island.
 The island was later inherited by the lawyer Cesare Acrosso, the godson adopted by Salvatore Cacciola, husband of Florence Trevelyan.
 In 1954, Isola Bella was bought for 38,000₤ by the brothers Leone and Emilio Bosurgi, who built a village with 12 autonomous residences and a tiny swimming pool nearby, in order to host their friends.
-The Bosurgi family Read more [...]
+The Bosurgi family owned Sanderson, a historic citrus processing company.
+In 1982, the bankruptcy of the Read more [...]

 The Beach of San Pietro is a beautiful beach on the island of Ischia, located about 450 meters away from the Port of Ischia.
 The fine sand of the beach and the shallow waters are ideal for families with children and for older people.
 The beach is almost 600 meters long and about 70 meters in its widest part.
 Concession beaches alternate with sections of free beaches, and there are also many bars and restaurants in the area.
 Due to its location near the historical center of Ischia, where numerous hotels await their guests during the summer months, the Beach of San Pietro can be overcrowded in July and August.
 HOW TO GET THERE The Beach of San Pietro is located about 270 meters from the Piazzale Antica Reggia and about 150 meters from the central Via Roma.
 Although it is easy to find, if you need directions, use the map below.